AdaCore/gnatcoverage/testsuite/Qualif/Appendix/Harness/app.rst

 Rationale
 *********

-The rationale for introducing the embedded expectations circuitry, instead of, for example, straight file comparisons with pre-recorded expected outputs, is
+There are several reasons
-threefold:
+for introducing the embedded expectations circuitry, instead of, for example, straight file comparisons with pre-recorded expected outputs:

-* It brings a lot of flexibility to accomodate minor changes in output formatting or line numbers in test cases, which facilitates maintenance;
+* It makes it easier to accomodate minor changes in output formatting or line numbers in test cases, which facilitates maintenance;

 * It involves developers actively in the expectations specification process, which needs to be done very carefully.

-* It allows sharing sources across test cases in a very well controlled manner, which lets us multiply the number of tests, hence the qualification assessment strength, without causing an untractable growth of the testsuite complexity.
+* It allows sharing sources across test cases in a well controlled manner.
+This increases the number of tests significantly, and thus provides greater confidence in the qualification assessment strength, without causing an untractable growth of the testsuite complexity.